mircealungu/Polite/README.md

 Thus, a snippet which in a popular programming language would be written as:

-  superHero = new SuperHero('Superman');
+    superHero = new SuperHero('Ironman');
     superHero.beatTheHellOutOfAndSaveThe(theBadGuy, theLady)

 is written in Polite like:

-  super hero := Super Hero, named: 'Superman'. super hero, beat the hell out of: (the bad guy) and save: (the lady).
+    super hero := Superhero, named: 'Ironman'.
+    super hero, beat the hell out of: (the bad guy) and save: (the lady).

 See more at: http://scg.unibe.ch/research/Polite